TheCodeCompany/wp-chargify/plugins/wp-chargify/readme.txt

 `chargify_default_product` - A filter to specify a default product in Chargify.
 You can pass `product_handle` to the signup form to set this. e.g. `www.yoursite.com/signup?product_handle=database-standard`.
 `chargify_signup_form_args` - A filter to alter additional form fields such as the text on on the signup button and turn off CSS styles.

+= What actions can I use? +

+We provide a number of options actions you can use:

+`chargify\webhook` - Provides you with an action to handle additional [webhooks](https://help.chargify.com/webhooks/webhooks-reference.html) that aren't supported inside the plugin.
+You can also handle additional business logic for webhooks here.

 = What developer functions can I use? =

 We provide a number of functions that developers can use in their themes and plugins.
 You will need to import the appropriate namespaces to use them.